What Is Actually The Definition Of An ‘Endangered Species’?

 When we hear loss of habitat, most of us probably think of man-made problems, such as deforestation and pollution.
 However, loss of habitat can also happen naturally.
 For example, the Tyrannosarus rex and other dinosaur species couldn’t adapt to the sudden change to a colder climate, most likely caused by a giant asteroid colliding with the Earth.
 The results?
 These gigantic lizards became endangered and, eventually, extinct.

-However, today industry, development and unchecked agriculture are the biggest culprits in robbing species of their natural habitat.
+Today, industry, development, and unchecked agriculture are the biggest culprits in robbing species of their natural habitat.
 A critically endangered species due to loss of habitat is the mountain gorilla.
 Humans have encroached on the habitat of mountain gorilla, even in supposed protected areas, like the gorilla habitat in Virunga National Park in the Democratic Republic of Congo.

 Sibling rivalry, single parents and family feuds.
 Sound familiar?
 Watch #MountainGorilla this Sunday, 2pm @KCTS9 ????: https://t.co/5S6mSLrcao pic.twitter.com/rAvCPyFuxf